aws/aws-xray-sdk-java/README.md

 The [developer guide](https://docs.aws.amazon.com/xray/latest/devguide/xray-sdk-java.html) provides in-depth guidance on using the AWS X-Ray service and the AWS X-Ray SDK for Java.

+See [awslabs/eb-java-scorekeep](https://github.com/awslabs/eb-java-scorekeep/tree/xray) for a sample application that uses this SDK.

 ## Quick Start

 ### Intercept incoming HTTP requests